basiccreation/map-of-top-five-sights/README.md

-#Roskilde's Top sights
+#Roskilde's Top Sights

-The app will show the user a map of five or more sights in Roskilde and surround area.
+The app will show the user a map of five or more sights in Roskilde and surrounding area.

-##Getting Started

-Load https://basiccreation.github.io/reimagined-fortnight/ in a browser.

 ##Prerequisites

 This app requires internet access.

+##Getting Started

+Load index.html file from this folder in a browser of your choice.

 ##Instructions